aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 });
 ```

-The optional `mappingKey` determines the `path` of the URL with the custom domain.
+The `mappingKey` determines the `path` of the URL with the custom domain.
 Each custom domain is only allowed
-to have one API mapping with empty `mappingKey`.
-In the sample above, the custom domain is associated with 3 API
+to have one API mapping with the root(/) `mappingKey`.
+In the sample above, the custom domain is associated
-mapping resources across different APIs and Stages.
+with 3 API mapping resources across different APIs and Stages.

 |        API     |     Stage   |   URL  |
 | :------------: | :---------: | :----: |